 Oatmeal in the Victorian Toilette

-Aveeno Eczema Therapy with Colloidal Oatmeal
+Aveeno Soothing Bath Treatment with 100% Natural Colloidal Oatmeal

 This newspaper clipping, from an 1893 edition of The Buffalo Commercial focuses on oatmeal bath sachets.
-Note the promised rewards: velvety softness and whiteness to the skin.
+Note the promised rewards.
+Velvety softness and whiteness to the skin.
 A very Victorian measure of beauty.

 Unsightly Suntan or Freckles?
 Oatmeal to the rescue!